offbynull/learn/Bioinformatics/input/input.md

 Of the these two k-mers, ...

  * all positions in the first (ATGCAC) have been seen before in the motif matrix.
- * all but one position in the the second (TTGCAC) have been seen before in the motif matrix (index 0).
+ * all but one position in the second (TTGCAC) have been seen before in the motif matrix (index 0).

 Both of these k-mers should have a reasonable probability of being member_MOTIFs of the motif.
 However, notice how the second k-mer ends up with a 0 probability.
 The reason has to do with the underlying concept behind motif matrices: the entire point of a motif matrix is to use the known member_MOTIFs of a motif to find other potential member_MOTIFs of that same motif.
 The second k-mer contains a T at index 0, but none of the known member_MOTIFs of the motif have a T at that index.
 As such, its probability gets reduced to 0 even though the rest of the k-mer conforms.

 Cromwell's rule says that when a probability is based off past events, a hard 0 or 1 values shouldn't be used.
-As such, a quick workaround to the 0% probability problem described above is to artificially inflate the the counts that lead to the profile such that no count is 0 (pseudocounts).
+As such, a quick workaround to the 0% probability problem described above is to artificially inflate the counts that lead to the profile such that no count is 0 (pseudocounts).
 For example, for the same motif matrix, incrementing the counts by 1 results in:

 |   | 0 | 1 | 2 | 3 | 4 | 5 |
 |---|---|---|---|---|---|---|